AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-content-hub.md

 ## Narrow your search results using filters {#narrow-down-search-results}

 Use the Filters panel to search for assets based on metadata.
-You can filter search results based on various search predicates, such as [!UICONTROL tags], [!UICONTROL subject], [!UICONTROL format], [!UICONTROL last modified date], and so on.
-The filters have mixed-state checkboxes.
-You can select all the required predicates to minimize your search results.
+You can filter search results based on various search predicates.
+You can select all the appropriate predicates to minimize or narrow down your search results.
+When you select multiple options within a filter, Content Hub displays the assets that match any of the options selected within a filter.
+However, when you select multiple options across filters, Content Hub only displays the assets that match all options selected across filters to narrow down your search results.

 Administrators can also configure the filters that display in the list of filters.
 For more information, see [Configure Content Hub user interface](configure-content-hub-ui-options.md#configure-filters-content-hub).